Htoonlin/MasterAPI/README.md

 - [maven](https://maven.apache.org/) for repository management.
 - [hibernate ORM](http://hibernate.org/) and mysql jdbc for Database.

-So, you have to know about these frameworks and libraries to use the API.
+So, you have to know about these frameworks and libraries.

 ## Getting started
 - Clone or download the project from [github](https://github.com/Htoonlin/MasterAPI)